Understanding Primary Service Areas or Assessment Areas

-1) The simplest method is to define the assessment area as the MSA (metropolitan statistical area) in which the institution competes.
-Defining the MSA as the assessment is probably the most commonly used definition of the assessment area.
-On the plus side, this definition for an assessment area is easy to define, regulators are familiar with the use of the MSA, census data is readily available for the MSA at the tract level.
+1) The simplest method is to define the area as the MSA (metropolitan statistical area) or a County in which the institution competes.
+Defining the MSA or County as the PSA is probably the most commonly used definition of the assessment area.
+On the plus side, this definition for an PSA is easy to define, regulators and bankers are familiar with the use of the MSA and County, census data is readily available for the MSA or County at the tract level.
 On the downside, the area may be too large for the institution, the GAPs in the assessment area will be highlighted.

 2) Selecting whole geopolitical areas such as cities and towns: Geo political boundaries to define the assessment area can be based on standard boundaries such as states, counties, cites and CDP and core-based statistical areas (CBSA).
 Individual trade areas are created for each unique geography (for example, each City boundary) that you select.
-When using tis technique you need to assure that you are not excluding any Low and Moderate income defined tracts (LMI).
+When using this technique you need to assure that you are not excluding any Low and Moderate income defined tracts (LMI).
 The advantage of this approach is that it is easier to manage, management can work with clearly define areas, you can easily define the community groups involved with the assessment area.

 In this example, the institution used the city boundaries to define the assessment area.